I’m a total ocean and beach kid, so I love coming to Dana Point Harbor and visiting the Ocean Institute in Dana Point.

-Location: I get to Dana Point Harbor from all sorts of directions (Moulton to Golden Lantern, Crown Valley Parkway to Pacific Coast Highway (PCH), I-5 to PCH.
+How to Get to the Ocean Institute in Dana Point Harbor: I get to Dana Point Harbor from all sorts of directions (Moulton to Golden Lantern, Crown Valley Parkway to Pacific Coast Highway (PCH), I-5 to PCH.
 Look at the map to see what makes the most sense for you.
 Taking the “Beach Cities” exit off Interstate 5 takes you right to the pedestrian bridge over PCH.
 Turn left onto Dana Point Harbor Drive and wind past Doheny Beach and the main shops at the Harbor.
 Keep driving past Golden Lantern and you’ll dead-end into the Ocean Institute parking area.
-MAP TO OCEAN INSTITUTE IN DANA POINT HARBOR
+(Address: 24200 Dana Point Harbor Dr, Dana Point) MAP TO OCEAN INSTITUTE IN DANA POINT HARBOR

-- The tidepool playscape and Headlands and Beyond exhibits are new offerings for the public as of 2015.
+The tidepool playscape and Headlands and Beyond exhibits opened to the public as of 2015.

-- Excellent Laurena G. Chambers Gallery Book and Gift Store with nautical books, decor, and toys.
-Proceeds benefit the Institute and the shop is open during the week (7 days from 9am-5pm) — even when the Institute is closed.
+Excellent Laurena G. Chambers Gallery Book and Gift Store with nautical books, decor, and toys.
+Proceeds benefit the Institute and the shop is open weekends only from 10am-3pm.
 (Hint: I like to get unique birthday gifts here.)

-- Membership is reasonable and there are a lot of added benefits like: discounts at Coffee Importers, the gift shop, admission to special events, reduced summer camp fees.
+Membership is reasonable and there are a lot of added benefits like: discounts at the gift shop, admission to special events, reduced summer camp fees.

-- See the Tall Ship Pilgrim (Sundays), sign up for an adventure on the Spirit of Dana Point, or go for a tour or whale watching on the R/V Sea Explorer.
+Sign up for a weekend tour, or go for a tour or whale watching on the R/V Sea Explorer.
 My daughter saw blue whales on her summer camp R/V Explorer trip.
 I don’t think she’ll ever forget that experience.

-- Spend some time outdoors just looking into the water and admiring the Pilgrim and Spirit.
+Spend some time outdoors just looking into the water and admiring the sea life in the harbor.